Carrasco calls for end to Dalian Yifang 'problem'

 Carrasco has been strongly linked with a return to Europe, namely Arsenal, having previously played for Monaco and Atletico Madrid.

-Dalian Yifang is 11th in the CSL and hosts Tianjin Tianhai this weekend.
+Dalian Yifang are 11th in the CSL and host Tianjin Tianhai on Sunday.